Mean field theory of spin glasses: Introduction

 \subsection{Why study spin glasses?}

 Spin glasses have been intensively studied since the seventies \cite{EA75,EA76}.
-The original motivation for their study was the description of a class of magnetic alloys, but since the beginning it was realized that they are representative of a much more general class of disordered systems.
-The concept of ``disordered system'' is obviously very generic and disordered systems display many different and interesting phenomena whose description might the subject of a collection of monographs.
+The original motivation was to describe a class of magnetic alloys, but it was realized early on that they are representative of a much more general class of disordered systems.
+The concept of ``disordered system'' is obviously very generic.
+Disordered systems in fact display many different and interesting phenomena whose description might the subject of a collection of monographs.